Ismailtlem/ismailtlemcani.com/data/blog/Understand-multithreading-in-5-minutes.md

 ---
-title: Introduction to Multithreading in Python
+title: Understand Multithreading in Python in less than 5 minutes
-date: '2023-04-10'
+date: '2023-04-18'
 tags: ['python', 'multithreading', 'concurrent-mode']
 draft: false
 summary: 'Multithreading in Python in simple terms'